mxagar/music_genre_classification/README.md

 See [`serving/README.md`](serving/README.md) for more information on:

+- How to download and use the inference pipeline to perform predictions within a python script.
 - How to download and use the inference pipeline to perform batch predictions via CLI.
 - How to serve the inference pipeline as a REST API.
 - How to create a docker image that serves the REST API.